Animal behaviour: Mating and the fight for supremacy

-Living in groups
+Social behaviour

 Several animal species, including humans, tend to live in groups.
 Group size is a major aspect of their social environment.
 Social life is probably a complex and effective survival strategy.
 It may be regarded as a sort of symbiosis among individuals of the same species: a society is composed of a group of individuals belonging to the same species living within well-defined rules on food management, role assignments and reciprocal dependence.

 When biologists interested in evolution theory first started examining social behaviour, some apparently unanswerable questions arose, such as how the birth of sterile castes, like in bees, could be explained through an evolving mechanism that emphasizes the reproductive success of as many individuals as possible, or why, amongst animals living in small groups like squirrels, an individual would risk its own life to save the rest of the group.
 These behaviours may be examples of altruism.
-Of course, not all behaviours are altruistic, as indicated by the table below.
+Not all behaviours are altruistic, as indicated by the table below.
 For example, revengeful behaviour was at one point claimed to have been observed exclusively in Homo sapiens.
 However, other species have been reported to be vengeful including chimpanzees, as well as anecdotal reports of vengeful camels.

 Altruistic behaviour has been explained by the gene-centred view of evolution.

 Benefits and costs of group living

-One advantage of group living can be decreased predation.
-If the number of predator attacks stays the same despite increasing prey group size, each prey may have a reduced risk of predator attacks through the dilution effect.
+One advantage of group living is decreased predation.
+If the number of predator attacks stays the same despite increasing prey group size, each prey has a reduced risk of predator attacks through the dilution effect.
 Further, according to the selfish herd theory, the fitness benefits associated with group living vary depending on the location of an individual within the group.
 The theory suggests that conspecifics positioned at the centre of a group will reduce the likelihood predations while those at the periphery will become more vulnerable to attack.
-Additionally, a predator that is confused by a mass of individuals can find it more difficult to single out one target.
-For this reason, the zebra's stripes offer not only camouflage in a habitat of tall grasses, but also the advantage of blending into a herd of other zebras.
 In groups, prey can also actively reduce their predation risk through more effective defence tactics, or through earlier detection of predators through increased vigilance.

-Another advantage of group living can be an increased ability to forage for food.
-Group members may exchange information about food sources between one another, facilitating the process of resource location.
+Another advantage of group living is an increased ability to forage for food.
+Group members may exchange information about food sources, facilitating the process of resource location.
 Honeybees are a notable example of this, using the waggle dance to communicate the location of flowers to the rest of their hive.
 Predators also receive benefits from hunting in groups, through using better strategies and being able to take down larger prey.

 Some disadvantages accompany living in groups.
 Living in close proximity to other animals can facilitate the transmission of parasites and disease, and groups that are too large may also experience greater competition for resources and mates.